compose-dev/compose/README.md

 Compose is a dramatically faster way for developers to build custom internal tools.

 Compose provides:
-- SDKs for TypeScript and Python that plug into your backend and provide high-level building blocks like tables, forms, charts, and more to quickly build custom tools that integrate with your existing logic and services.
+- Backend SDKs for TypeScript and Python that provide high-level building blocks like tables, forms, charts, and more that integrate seamlessly with your existing services and logic.
 - A hosted web app (composehq.com or self-hosted) that handles auth, permissions, audit logs, and generates exceptionally great UIs for your team.

 The examples below show how you can build a dashboard to view and create users in ~20 lines of code.